 Some of our customers looking at the long-term

 Like us, our customers are ambitious and want the best for the generations to come.
-Let’s shed some light on how some of our customers are embracing sustainability in some pretty cool ways:
+So, let’s shed some light on how some of our customers are embracing sustainability in some pretty cool ways:

 Bombinate is a retailer of quality, artisan pieces ranging from footwear to furniture.
 It focuses on the longevity of its products.
 Providing products that are good quality and that are built to last is the main goal.
 They veer away from the trends of fast fashion.
 They don’t want to create clothing that’s designed to be worn once then disposed of.